PaddlePaddle/docs/docs/design/memory/memory_optimization.md

 #### Control Flow Graph
 To perform analysis on a program, it is often useful to make a control flow graph.
 A [control flow graph](https://en.wikipedia.org/wiki/Control_flow_graph) (CFG) in computer science is a representation, using graph notation, of all paths that might be traversed through a program during its execution.
-Each statement in the program is a node in the flow graph; if statemment x can be followed by statement y, there is an egde from x to y.
+Each statement in the program is a node in the flow graph; if statemment x can be followed by statement y, there is an edge from x to y.

 Following is the flow graph for a simple loop.